dinhtungdu/command-palette/readme.txt

 = HOW TO USE =

-Once the plugin is activated, you can press shift two times or press the key combination: Cmd+Shift+P or Ctrl+Shift+P to open the command palette modal.
+Once the plugin is activated, press shift two times or the key combination: Cmd+Shift+P / Ctrl+Shift+P to open the command palette modal.
 You can start saving your time now by searching and navigating through the list of pages and actions.

 = ROAD MAP =